mkpjapan/mkpjapan.github.io/README.md

 we can't use certain things like captchas or standard fullstack technology.
 We should consider getting a backend eventually even if it's just to keep posts on a server.

-Because _site is essentially downloaded onto a client's device the smaller the _site folder is the faster it will be so be judicious about what you put into it.
+Because _site is essentially downloaded onto a client's device, the smaller the _site folder is the faster it will be; so be judicious about what you put into it.
 Ultimately we do need to support slower speed internet if there are people who are interested from abroad.